How We Handle Major Revisions

 Major revisions with extensive statistical requests, multiple reviewers, and new analyses are quoted individually based on a detailed assessment of the reviewer comments.
 We provide a fixed-price quote before work begins, so there are no surprises.

-View current pricing for our full range of services, or request a quote with your reviewer comments attached for a custom estimate within 24 hours.
+view our evidence synthesis rates for our full range of services, or get an instant research project quote with your reviewer comments attached for a custom estimate within 24 hours.

 Our response to reviewers service serves researchers across career stages, disciplines, and countries.